e271828e/Flight.jl/docs/notes/design/framework_spec.md

   continuous producers, `Float64` leaves — including type parameters, `RQuat{Float64}` → `RQuat{Dual}` — follow the activation scalar;
   `Int`/`Bool`/enum leaves pin; reference-typed fields pin (a §7 bulk-data handle's grid is frozen build-time data, never activation-dependent).
+Only `Real` *type* parameters follow the scalar: value parameters pin, being structure rather than number (`Ranged{Float64, -1, 1}` walks to `Ranged{Dual, -1, 1}`; the bounds are not scalars to re-type).
+The companion obligation is **constructibility at the walked type** — a Tier-1 type must be buildable at the activation scalar — and the `Dual` probe enforces it by
+  construction: it builds real values, so a type whose constructor cannot accept them detonates at the probe with its own name in the message.
 On discrete producers the walk pins wholesale — the Tier-3 exemption (§9.2), now enforced by the typing rule rather than spelled in a signature (tier is known from declaration shape, §13.5).
 During a generic sweep, gated-off